 With a brand new generation of the Tucson just around the corner, the 2015 model of Hyundai’s popular crossover carries over with no major changes.
 Last year saw many small updates that kept the value-oriented model in the game including new headlamps with LED daytime running lights, new wheel designs, plus a pair of new engines.
 The Tucson is one of the segment’s smaller vehicles, and has an agile car-like feel on the road.
 Last year’s fitment of Sachs dampers for most models improved comfort and roadholding.

-The 2.0-litre engine in the Tucson develops 164 hp and 151 lb-ft of torque, and can be had with either a six-speed manual (FWD) or a six-speed automatic (FWD or AWD).
+Two engines are on offer to Tucson customers, both of which offer more power than most rivals.
+The base 2.0-litre engine in the Tucson develops 164 hp and 151 lb-ft of torque, and can be had with one of the segment’s few remaining manual transmissions (FWD only) or a six-speed automatic (FWD or AWD).
 The larger 2.4L makes 182 hp and 177 lb-ft of torque, and comes exclusively with a six-speed automatic.
 AWD is an option with this engine on the GL, and is standard on the Limited trim level.
 The system runs primarily in front-wheel but can be locked into 50/50 at speeds under 30 km/h.

 Trim levels include GL, GLS, and Limited.